JonathanWong198/Tamagotchi/README.md

 # Tamagotchi
 Welcome!
 This is going to be a warm up coding project.
-It's going to be a game about Tamagotchi.
+It's going to be a game about a virtual pet
-If anything, message Jacky.
-Thanks, and good luck to us!